 - Never count your calories or don’t take too much stress on weight reduction.

-- Avoid cauliflower,cabbage and broccoli if your feel a low supply naturally.
+- Avoid cauliflower, cabbage and broccoli if you are feeling a low supply naturally.

 - Include brown rice and millets instead of polished rice.

 - Reduce oily and spicy content in food.

 - Avoid raw banana and potato if you would get affected by gastritis.

 - Above all, Stay positive and be happy.
 Not all are blessed in this world with a lovely baby.

 Acceptable medical reasons for use of breast-milk substitutes: Source:WHO & UNICEF websites

 Infants who should not receive breast milk or any other milk